multiMhine4/ccgl-group-project/index.md

 # Quotation Analysis of Volodymyr Zelenskyy

-Our group's research question is: *how does Chinese and US media frame Volodymyr Zelenskyy's quotes?*
+Our group's research question is: *how does Chinese and US media frame Volodymyr Zelenskyy's quotes differently?*

 # Methodology